The school age immunisation service

-The school age immunisation service will monitor your child's immunisation status throughout their school life and will be able to give advice and support on immunisations.
+The school age immunisation service will monitor your child's immunisation status throughout their time at school and the team are able to give you and your family advice and support on immunisations.

 School nurse teams work closely with the school age immunisation service.
-This is a separately commissioned service and is commissioned through UK Health Security (previously Public Health England).
+This is a separately commissioned service through the UK Health Security Agency.